Latin American Boom: After the Boom

-Since the 1980s it has become common to speak of Post-Boom writers, most of whom were born during the 1940s, 1950s and 1960s, such as Roberto Bolaño (By Night in Chile, 2000; The Savage Detectives, 1998), the post-Boom Spanish-language writer who has made the greatest impact on world literature.
+Since the 1980s it has become common to speak of Post-Boom writers, most of whom were born during the 1940s, 1950s and 1960s, such as Roberto Bolaño (By Night in Chile, 2000; The Savage Detectives, 1998), the post-Boom Spanish-language writer who has arguably made the greatest impact on world literature.
 It is difficult to clearly situate the Post-Boom as many of its writers were active before the end of the Boom.
 Indeed, some writers, like José Donoso could be said to belong to both movements.
 His novel The Obscene Bird of Night (El obsceno pájaro de la noche, 1970) is considered, as Philip Swanson notes, "one of the classics of the Boom."
 His later work, however, fits more comfortably into the post-Boom.
 Manuel Puig and Severo Sarduy are considered writers whose works embody the transition from the Boom to the Post-Boom.
-It is important to note that this uneasiness in categorization is perpetuated by the fact that major writers of the Boom (Fuentes, García Márquez and Vargas Llosa) continued writing well after the end of the Boom.
+This uneasiness in categorization is perpetuated by the fact that major writers of the Boom (Fuentes, García Márquez and Vargas Llosa) continued writing well after the end of the Boom.
 The post-Boom is distinct from the Boom in various respects, most notably in the presence of female authors such as Isabel Allende (The House of the Spirits, 1982), Luisa Valenzuela (The Lizard's Tales, 1983), Giannina Braschi (Empire of Dreams, 1988; Yo-Yo Boing!, 1998), Cristina Peri Rossi (Ship of Fools, 1984) and Elena Poniatowska (Tinisima, 1991).
-While Valenzuela and Poniatowska were both active writers during, and in Poniatowska's case even before (Lilus Kikus, 1954), the Boom period, Allende is considered "a product of the Boom."
+While Valenzuela and Poniatowska were both active writers during, and in Poniatowska's case even before (Lilus Kikus, 1954), the Boom period, Some critics consider Allende "a product of the Boom."
 Shaw identifies Antonio Skármeta (Ardiente paciencia, 1985), Rosario Ferré ("La muñeca menor", 1976; The House on the Lagoon, 1999) and Gustavo Sainz (The Princess of the Iron Palace, 1974; A troche y moche, 2002) as Post-Boom writers.
-The Post-Boom writers challenge the perceived elitism of the Boom by using a simpler, more readable style and going back to realism.
+Some Post-Boom writers challenge the perceived elitism of the Boom by using a simpler, more readable style and going back to realism.
+Others, like Allende, are magic realist.